Man Watching online class with kid in background

 HIV 101 History of Civilization (3 credits)

 This course is a survey of the major civilizations of the ancient and medieval world and their contributions to history.
 Concise histories of the Middle East, Asia, and Africa, along with the development of Western civilization from the earliest writings of ancient man to the emergence of modern Europe from medieval culture serve to provide the student a panoramic view of history.
-Students will learn the importance of the religious, political, legal, and cultural aspects of the ancient, medieval, and early modern world as seen from a Christian perspective.
+Students learn the religious, political, legal, and cultural aspects of the ancient, medieval, and early modern world.

 Term Availability: Fall, Spring, Summer